-Llyn y Fan Fach Car Parking & Circular Walk Route Guide
+Llyn y Fan Fach & Llyn y Fan Fawr: A Car Parking & Circular Walk Route Guide

-Llyn y Fan Fach and llyn y Fan Fawr route guide.
-Llyn y Fan Fack translates as Lake of the Small Hill, it’s one of the most stunning locations in Wales and a must for your list of hiking destinations.
+Llyn y Fan Fach, meaning Lake of the Small Hill, is one of the most stunning locations in Wales and a must-visit hiking spot.

 The Western Beacons also known as the Carmarthenshire Fans or the Black Mountain Range (not to be confused with the Black Mountains to the east of the national park) has to be the most remote area of the whole of the Brecon Beacons National Park (Bannau Brycheiniog).

-Fan Brycheiniog (a peak which stands at 802.5 metres) is the highest point in the Black Mountain Range and is marked by an OS triangulation pillar.
-This route is a scenic low level and high level ridge way walk, which also passes by Llyn y Fan Fach and Llyn Y Fan Fawr, two beautiful lakes surrounded by amphitheatre like escarpments.
+Marked by an OS triangulation pillar, Fan Brycheiniog (a peak which stands at 802.5 metres) is the highest point in the Black Mountain Range.
+This route is a scenic low level and high level ridgeway walk, which also passes by Llyn y Fan Fach and Llyn Y Fan Fawr.
+These two beautiful lakes are surrounded by amphitheatre like escarpments.

 If you’d like to get in touch with fellow hikers for advice and inspiration join our community on Facebook.